Zhang-Tengyi/Design-and-Control-of-a-Razor-Clam-Like-Underwater-Jet-Propulsion-Robot-Fish/README.md

 # Bionic Razor-Clam-Inspired Jet-Propelled Underwater Robot

-A research project exploring **jet propulsion in bionic underwater robots**, inspired by the *razor clam (Solen strictus)*.
+A research project exploring jet propulsion in bionic underwater robots, inspired by the razor clam (Solen strictus).
-Two different propulsion mechanisms were designed, simulated, and tested to study **bio-inspired jet locomotion** and its efficiency in underwater movement.
+Two different propulsion mechanisms were designed, simulated, and tested to study bio-inspired jet locomotion and its efficiency in underwater movement.

 ---